Do you want to make something fun for Halloween?

 Run the next steps of the ITH embroidery design.

-All these colors should be stitched before you attach the felt for the back of the project, otherwise, you won’t have an opening at the top where the treats can go.
+All these colors should be stitched before you attach the felt to the back of the project, otherwise, you won’t have an opening at the top where the treats can go.

 For the eyelet and project outline, I suggest using a thread color that is very similar to the felt color.
 I used orange color.